Toucaan/toucaan.docs/README.md

 # Website

 The documentation and blog for Toucaan.
-Toko toko!
+Toco toco!

 Live site ⤏ [https://toucaan.com](https://toucaan.com)

 Contributors are invited to submit pull requests for any changes that they wish to see on the docs.
-Or the framework.
+Or on the framework.

-We also accept opinions and blog posts from CSS aficionados.
-If you have an insight for us to see, and learn from, please do share it here by raising an issue.
+We accept opinions and blog posts from CSS aficionados.
+If you have an insight for us to look at and learn from, please do share your link here on the repo by raising an issue.

 🙏🏻